BohdanBezushka/wherearewegoing/TESTING.md

 _____

 ## Python
 Python code was tested using [Code Institute's Python Linter](https://pep8ci.herokuapp.com/).
-Long lines were deleted using `# noqa`.
+Only 7 times  `# noqa` has been applied to python lines longer than 79 characters.

 <details>
 <summary>Manage.py</summary>